-We sat down with Cataanda James, stylist and educator for Carol’s Daughter Style Squad, to find out everything you need to know about finger waves, including tips and tricks to nail the style every time.
-Now, let’s go make some waves!
+We sat down with Cataanda James, stylist and educator for Carol’s Daughter Style Squad, to find out everything you need to know about finger wave hairstyles, including tips and tricks to nail the look every time.
+Now, let’s make some waves!

 If you’re familiar with this wavy style, you may be wondering how much hair you need for finger waves.
 The best part is, finger waves on short hair are very easy to achieve.
 However, James shares that thick, coarse textures should deviate from the traditional technique, instead opting for a wet look that emulates the style.